-A limited company is your own entity with you as director, that will serve as the business structure for invoicing, tax payments and other corporate requirements.
-Some contractors like the idea of having their own separate business to contract with clients, as it increases their autonomy and credibility, and provides some protection from liability.
+A limited company is your entity with you as director, that will serve as the business structure for invoicing, tax payments, and other corporate requirements.
+Some contractors like the idea of having their own separate business to contract with clients.
+This increases their autonomy and credibility, and provides some protection from liability.

-When you work a sole trader, it means you are self-employed as an individual.
-You will invoice under your own name, file taxes as a sole proprietor and the rates will be the same as if you were an employee.
+When you work as a sole trader, it means you are self-employed as an individual.
+You will invoice under your name, and file taxes as a sole proprietor.
+In this case, the rates will be the same as if you were an employee.
 It is a way to remain independent but avoids all the complexity of a limited company.

 With an agency using PAYE for your earnings and taxes, it is similar to working as an employee.
-The agency takes care of the administrative tasks just like an umbrella company, but an agency may not offer the full spectrum of compliance assurance or ability to deduct expenses.
-If you use an agency for recruitment it is simple to have them handle the payment process as well, and they will have some type of agreement with your clients so you wont worry about timely payment..
+The agency takes care of the administrative tasks just like an umbrella company.
+However, an agency may not offer the full spectrum of compliance assurance or the ability to deduct expenses.
+If you use an agency for recruitment it is simple to have them handle the payment process as well, and they will have some type of agreement with your clients so you won’t worry about timely payment.

 Difference Between an Umbrella Company and Limited Company

-The main difference between an umbrella company and a limited company is that the umbrella company is a third-party entity, and a limited company is your own separate business.
-An umbrella company is an intermediary who will facilitate client payment and withhold taxes and contributions on your behalf.
+The main difference between umbrella companies and limited companies is that the umbrella company is a third-party entity, and a limited company is your own separate business.
+An umbrella company is an intermediary that will facilitate client payment and withhold taxes and contributions on your behalf.

-When you set up your own limited company it is essentially your own entity, and will handle all of the registration, incorporation and then direct contracting and invoicing of your clients.
+When you set up your own limited company it is essentially your entity and will handle all of the registration, incorporation, and then direct contracting and invoicing of your clients.
 Many contractors will need professional tax and legal assistance unless they are experienced working as a limited company.

 If you have decided on using an umbrella company the next step is to choose the best one for your situation.
-Here are the areas to focus on:
+Here are the areas to focus on while choosing umbrella companies.